ShobhithatestNG/WeatherAssignment/README.md

 ## Steps to run this Project :
 	• Download GitBash -[GitHub](https://git-scm.com/downloads) and set up Git for first time
 	• Create a folder and clone this Repository to your local directory
 	• Open from Eclipse IDE and import as Maven the project
+	• Under Validations folder- HomePage Validation.java is the main class.
+Page obeject

+## The Project Structure is as follows:

+Automation Modules
+a.
+APItest.java
+b.
+ForecastTableFunctions.java
+c.
+HomePageFunctions.java
+d .LaunchBrowser.java

+2.PageObjects
+ a.
+Mainpage.java

+3.Utility
+ a. browserseelction.java
+ b. constant.java
+ c.
+Createfolder.java

+4. Validations
+a.
+HomePagevalidation.java

+5.pom.xml

+6.testng.xml